rzee01/SFreesFA19CMPS231DS/slides/pointers.md

 int x = 5;
 int * ptr1 = new int(10);
 int * ptr2 = new int(20);
-int * ptr3 = NULL;  // ALWAYS INITIALIZE if not yet assigned!
+int * ptr3 = nullptr;  // ALWAYS INITIALIZE if not yet assigned!

 ...
 100s of lines later...

-if ( ptr3 != NULL ) {
+if ( ptr3 != nullptr ) {
     *ptr3 = 15;
 }
 ```
 .callout[
 Unitialized pointers have data in them... that look just like addresses - they are random integers.
-Always initialize to NULL so you can check against a known value.
-NULL is equal to 0, but it is **extremely** bad practice to use `0`.
+Always initialize to nullptr so you can check against a known value.
 ]